edudepetris/devnotes-site/README.md

 Also, I've noticed that using it as `.md` gives me highlight code and easy to export as HTML if I need to read, 💯 better than plain text.

-💡 As I have more than one computer, and sometimes the same projects, why not push those notes to a kind of cloud 🤷‍♀️.
-Born Devnotes dashboard.
+💡 As I continue doing these processes manually, why not create a CLI tool that creates this structure for me 🤷‍♀️.
+Born Devnotes CLI

 💡 Sometimes I have the same project on different laptops.
 Why not push the "notes.md" to a kind of cloud 🤷‍♀️.
 Born Devnotes dashboard.